neuralint/neuralint/README.md

 # NeuraLint

 `NeuraLint` is a toolset for verifying deep learning models using meta-modeling and graph transformations.
-This tool set performs verification of deep learning models that are specified using graph transformations by the Groove tool set.
+This toolset performs verification of deep learning models that are specified using graph transformations by the Groove toolset.
 A deep learning program as input must be written using `Tensorflow` or `Keras`.
 First, the program is parsed to extract relevant information according to the meta-model.
 The model of the program is a graph that conforms to the type graph (meta-model).
 Then, the graph is verified by `Groove` as a model checker.
 The output graph of Groove is used to extract relevant Information for the final report.

-`groove-x_x_x-bin` and `DNN-metamodel.gps` folders are the Groove tollset and type graph respectively which are needed for running `NeuraLint`.
+`groove-x_x_x-bin` and `DNN-metamodel.gps` folders are the Groove toolset and type graph respectively which are needed for running `NeuraLint`.

 `Keras_graphs` and `TF_graphs` folders are also used for intermediate calculation and required to run `NeuraLint` tool.

 The tool is written in `Python` and it can be easily run in the command line.
-To use the tool set, please enter following options with running command:
+To use the toolset, please enter following options with running command:

 ```
 $ python endToEnd.py [name of deep learning programs (.py)] [input size] [output size] [parser type] [name of the output file]